honeybadger-io/honeybadger-ruby/README.md

 #### Environments

-Environment-specific options can be set by namespacing the options beneath the environment name.
+Environment-specific options can be set by name-spacing the options beneath the environment name.
 For example:

 ```yaml
 ---